H2-data/Midwest_Medicare_Beneficiaries/README.md

 <img width="1285" height="718" alt="image" src="https://github.com/user-attachments/assets/96df4494-8c0c-4f48-a350-4f733fc382b9" />
 <br>

-To interact with the dashboard or see individual state and year distributions, see the Power BI section of the project, linked HERE:
 ___

 ## **Data Preprocessing:**

 Aside from generic data preprocessing (outlier management, missing values and duplicates) there was a major challenge in preparing the data...
 The data itself.
 There are dozens of different types of Medicare beneficiaries, and because CMS likes to be thorough, some columns are calculations of other columns, which can greatly damage the intergity of the analysis.
-This problem was so prevalant, I created an entire seperate section dedicated to untangling the mess, linked HERE:
+This problem was so prevalant, I created an entire seperate section dedicated to untangling the mess, linked [HERE](https://github.com/H2-data/Midwest_Medicare_Beneficiaries/blob/undo_merge/The%20CMS%20Mess.md)

 For this summative README, I will provide one example.
 When I went through some of the lookup columns to find possible calculated columns, I stumbled across a data entry labled 'Year' in the 'Month' column.
 I suspected it might be a yearly calculation of the number of Medicare beneficiaries per a geographic level, so I tested it by filtering the data into state and then county.
 The county filtration provided my answer: